 As a part of the Alternative Spring Break program, students participate in several fundraisers to help cover the cost of their trips.
-Please check out the 2016-2017 fundraiser descriptions below to get a sense of the kinds of fundraisers you will be participating in.
-Details on the 2017-2018 fundraisers are coming soon!
+Please check out the fundraisers below to find out how you can support the 2017-2018 ASB participants!

 The silent auction occurs in the University Centre atrium and features a wide range of donated items.
 Faculty, staff, and students are encouraged to bid on the items over the two-day event.
 If you are interested in donating an item to the Silent Auction, please contact email@example.com.

-Carleton faculty and staff have the opportunity to order a delicious hot lunch, prepared by Carleton Dining Services.
+Carleton faculty and staff have the opportunity to order a delicious hot lunch, prepared by Carleton Dining Services, for only $10.
 ASB participants will deliver the meals directly to offices, and a portion of the proceeds will go to the Alternative Spring Break program.
-You can choose from the following lunch options:
+This year, meal options include a ¼ chicken meal with side wedges, a crispy chicken sandwich with side wedges, and the Three Sisters bowl (vegan).
+The ASB Delivers order form is available here until January 19th at 4:30 pm.
+For more information, please email Niamh O’Shea.

 Sources of Complimentary Funding